jmcanterafonseca/jmcanterafonseca.github.io/_posts/2020-06-24-preparation-for-your-k8s-ckad-exam-part4-services.markdown

 {% include remember.markdown content="A Network Policy ingress or egress rules determines from or to which Pods and/or Namespaces traffic is allowed." %}

-{% include remember.markdown content="If you declare `Ingress` or `Egress` policy types (under `policyTypes`) and no rule is provided under that category then no traffic of such category will be allowed." %}
+{% include remember.markdown content="If you declare `Ingress` or `Egress` policy types (under `policyTypes`), and no rule is provided under that category then no traffic of such category will be allowed." %}

 {% include feedback.markdown %}